Maui > Accommodations > Travaasa

 My wife, baby and I spent 3 nights/4 days in Hana at the Travaasa.
 After many trips to Hana, this was our first time doing it comfortably (mostly camping and renting beaten vacation rentals in the past.)

-Travaasa resort can be categorized in 2 sections between the Family & Garden Suites and the Sea Ranch Cottages.
+Travaasa resort can be categorized into 2 sections the Family & Garden Suites and the Sea Ranch Cottages.

 Family and Garden Suites